fer-osorio/cipher-fortis/README.md

 #  AES

-AES implementation in C++.

-An implementation of AES is developed to encrypt an array of bytes (char's) with a know length; then, it is used for the encryption of BMP images.
+AES (Advance Encryption Standard) implementation in C++, applied to the encryption of BMP images and text files.

+Contact me for questions and commnets at aosorios1502@alumno.ipn.mx and alexis.fernando.osorio.sarabio@gmail.com.

+#  Overview

+Implementation of Advance Encryption Standar published by [NIST](https://www.nist.gov/) through a class called AES.
+Specification of this standard can be found [here](https://www.nist.gov/publications/advanced-encryption-standard-aes-0).
+Then, AES class, together with other structrures, is used to encrypt Text files and BMP images.

 #  Compilation

 Executing the command `make` in the command line will give you the two executable files `encrypt.exe` and `decrypt.exe`.
 To obtain just `encrypt.exe`, type `make encrypt.exe`.
 Same with `decrypt.exe` file.